Urgesa/Todo-list-app-final/README.md

 # Todo-list-app-final
-This is Mlmy final project todo-list-app project
+This is my final project todo-list-app project